 If you want to know more about our culture, or learn tricks to better express yourself in Spanish.
 Keep reading our blog, each week new content will come up.

-Check out our awesome Spanish courses, where we mix great learning experience with lots of cultural recreational activities.
+Check out our awesome Spanish courses in Madrid, where we mix great learning experience with lots of cultural recreational activities.